salesforce/policy_sentry/README.md

 ###############
 # Actions Table
 ###############
+# NOTE: Use --fmt yaml or --fmt json to change the output format.
+Defaults to json for querying

+# Get a list of actions that do not support resource constraints
+policy_sentry query action-table --service s3 --wildcard-only --fmt yaml

+# Get a list of actions at the "Write" level in S3 that do not support resource constraints
+policy_sentry query action-table --service s3 --access-level write --wildcard-only --fmt yaml

 # Get a list of all IAM actions across ALL services that have "Permissions management" access
 policy_sentry query action-table --service all --access-level permissions-management